 The contents of the parameter panel depend very much on the physics topic chosen.
 Therefore, special help is provided for it.
 Select a subpanel of the parameter panel.
 (Selection is indicated graphically in the tag field by a thin frame around the name of the subpanel, e.g., Physics or Comp.
 Coord..)
 Now, press the F1 key on the keyboard.
+(On some keyboards press Fn plus F1.)
 A page relevant to the selected subpanel is displayed.